brunch/brunch-guide/content/en/chapter11-plugins.md

   * [`javascript-brunch`](https://www.npmjs.com/package/javascript-brunch) for vanilla (ES3/5, ECMA-262 standards) JS;
   * [`coffee-script-brunch`](https://www.npmjs.com/package/coffee-script-brunch), of course, and even [`iced-coffee-script-brunch`](https://www.npmjs.com/package/iced-coffee-script-brunch) for hotheads;
   * [`json-brunch`](https://www.npmjs.com/package/json-brunch), so you can use JSON files directly as modules;
-  * in the same corner, but way less popular, you can get [`LiveScript-brunch`](https://www.npmjs.com/package/LiveScript-brunch) for [LiveScript](http://gkz.github.io/LiveScript/), [`ember-script-brunch`](https://www.npmjs.com/package/ember-script-brunch) for the rather niche [EmberScript](https://github.com/ghempton/ember-script), [`roy-brunch`](https://www.npmjs.com/package/roy-brunch) for the *even more niche* [Roy](http://roy.brianmckenna.org/) and [`typescript-brunch`](https://www.npmjs.com/package/typescript-brunch) for the vastly more popular [TypeScript](http://www.typescriptlang.org/).
+  * In the same corner, but way less popular, you can get [`LiveScript-brunch`](https://www.npmjs.com/package/LiveScript-brunch) for [LiveScript](http://gkz.github.io/LiveScript/), [`ember-script-brunch`](https://www.npmjs.com/package/ember-script-brunch) for the rather niche [EmberScript](https://github.com/ghempton/ember-script), [`roy-brunch`](https://www.npmjs.com/package/roy-brunch) for the *even more niche* [Roy](http://roy.brianmckenna.org/) and [`typescript-brunch`](https://www.npmjs.com/package/typescript-brunch) for the vastly better-known [TypeScript](http://www.typescriptlang.org/).
   * Subtler stuff: [`wisp-brunch`](https://www.npmjs.com/package/wisp-brunch) handles [Wisp](https://github.com/Gozala/wisp), a kind of ClojureScript, and [`sweet-js-brunch`](https://www.npmjs.com/package/sweet-js-brunch) opens the heavenly doors of “hygienic macros” thanks to [sweet.js](http://sweetjs.org/).

 And just because this is 2015 after all, you’ll find a bunch of options for automatic JSX (React) processing and ES6 goodness:

   * [`react-brunch`](https://www.npmjs.com/package/react-brunch) auto-compiles `.jsx` *via* React;
   * [`es6-module-transpiler-brunch`](https://www.npmjs.com/package/es6-module-transpiler-brunch) focuses on the native ES6 module syntax (the future!);
   * [`traceur-brunch`](https://www.npmjs.com/package/traceur-brunch) and [`babel-brunch`](https://www.npmjs.com/package/babel-brunch) let you use a ton of ES6 features.
-Currently, [Babel](https://babeljs.io/) (anciennement 6to5 + CoreJS) is [solidly ahead](http://kangax.github.io/compat-table/es6/#babel) when it comes to feature coverage, and what's more, it can handle JSX too!
+Currently, [Babel](https://babeljs.io/) (formerly 6to5 + CoreJS) is [solidly ahead](http://kangax.github.io/compat-table/es6/#babel) when it comes to feature coverage, and what’s more, it can handle JSX too!

 ## Brunch and templates

 After scripts and styles, the third category of files that Brunch has special processing for is templates.

 Let me reiterate: a template plugin for Brunch is a compiler that turns a template into a **module whose default export is a pre-compiled function**, hence you do not incur any run-time penalty.
-That function takes as unique argument an objet whose properties are usable directly by your template, just like local variables: what is commonly referred to as a *presenter* or *view model*.
+That function takes as unique argument an object whose properties are directly usable by your template, just like local variables: what is commonly referred to as a *presenter* or *view model*.
 The function synchronously returns HTML.

 When it comes to template languages, we have **a world of choices**: